March 2, 1793–July 26, 1863

 The documentary film Sam Houston: American Statesman, Soldier, and Pioneer has an informative website that includes extensive resources for educators.

-The Dallas Historical Society has photos and a transcript of General Sam Houston’s report on the Battle of San Jacinto, at which Texas secured its independence.
+The Texas State Library and Archives Commission has images and a transcript of General Sam Houston's report on the Battle of San Jacinto, at which Texas secured its independence.

 Brands, H. W. Lone Star Nation: How a Ragged Army of Volunteers Won the Battle for Texas Independence—and Changed America.
 New York: Doubleday, 2004.